Goldenfreddy0703/plugin.video.kaito.beta/README.md

 - Double Skip Intro Dialog and Double Playing Next dialog - https://github.com/SwagOtaku/plugin.video.kaito/discussions/99#discussioncomment-1747638
 - Next Up Adding an option for Next Up to show either episodes or anime titles - https://github.com/SwagOtaku/plugin.video.kaito/discussions/99#discussioncomment-1747763
 - Opening Episodes take a very long time to load when opening an anime.
-- Some episodes are not working with gogo.
 - Adding the option to put your personal trakt, tvmdb, or tmdb api keys in to help faster loading.

 ## Discussion: